rockocoop/ocpprep/README.md

 In order to scaleup the cluster for dedicated project nodes, the following procedure should be followed:

-Prerequisite Configurations (can be done when setting up the environment):
+Prerequisite Configurations (should be done when setting up the environment):

-1. Add group "new_nodes" into your ansible tower inventory file (this can be done when initially creating the cluster inventory)
+1. Add group "new_nodes" into your ansible tower inventory file as an associated group of OSEv3
-2. Create a project in git and in ansible tower for source inventory files
+2. Create a project in git and configure in ansible tower for source inventory files

-Scaling Up:
+Scaling Up

 1. Create an inventory.ini file in the source inventory git with a unique name for the cluster
-- This file will also be used for all subsequent Scale-Ups
+- This file will be used for all subsequent Scale-Ups
+- Use the Source From Project Option, select the project you created earlier and specify the file to use
 - Insure that the following settings ONLY are set when creating the source: <br />
 	Overwrite Vairables <br />
  	Update On Launch <br />